security-devroom/fosdem-2015/README.md

 ## Submissions

 Submissions require a small abstract and a short speaker description and must be submitted via the [Pentabarf](https://penta.fosdem.org) system **no later than Sunday, December 7, 2014**.
 Suggested duration for a timeslot to apply for is 25 minutes (20 min presentation + 5 mins questions).
-The shcedule shall be finalized by Mondary, December 15, 2014.
+The schedule shall be finalized by Mondary, December 15, 2014.

 Instructions: